RidhwaanDev/Bus/README.md

 # Ruthers Bus App Rewrite

-This is a playground to test and  play around with features for the official Rutgers App rewrite.
+This is a playground to test and  play around with features for the  Rutgers App rewrite.

 # Libraries used
 - RxJava